Executive Summary

 “High-risk workers are automatically denied”

-This is false.
+This is a common misunderstanding.
 High-risk jobs exist precisely because people perform them every day.
 Disability insurance frameworks account for this reality.

 Eligibility depends on how work demands interact with health, not on danger alone.